Skip to main content

 5. No Schema Markup on Any Page

 Schema markup tells AI platforms exactly what your content is about in a machine-readable format.
 AccountingService schema, ProfessionalService schema, FAQPage schema, and Review schema all help AI understand your firm's offerings, location, and credentials.
 Without it, AI platforms have to guess, and for YMYL content, guessing means not citing.
+Schedule a free call to see where you stand.

 AI Readiness Assessment: Where Does Your Firm Stand?